Swimsuit: Swimsuit styles

-In Western culture, men's swimsuit styles include boardshorts, jammers, swim trunks, briefs AKA "speedos", thongs, and g-strings, in order of decreasing lower body coverage, and women's swimsuits include one-piece, bikinis, or thongs.
-While they go through many trends in pattern, length, and cut, there is not much modification to the original variety of suit.
+In Western culture, men's swimsuit styles include boardshorts, jammers, swim trunks, briefs (also known as "Speedos"), thongs, and g-strings, in order of decreasing lower body coverage, and women's swimsuits include one-piece, bikinis, or thongs.
+While they go through many trends in color, pattern, length, and cut, there is not much modification to the original variety of suit.

 A recent innovation is the burqini, favored by some Muslim women, which covers the whole body and head (but not face) in a manner similar to a diver's wetsuit.
 These are an updated version of full-body swimwear, which has been available for centuries, but conforms with Islam's traditional emphasis on modest dress.
 In Egypt, the term "Sharia swimsuit" is used to describe full-body swimwear.

+Swimsuit color affects swimmers' safety.
+A blue, white, or gray swimsuit may be nearly invisible when the swimmer is underwater, which can make it more difficult for a lifeguard to spot a drowning swimmer.
+The most visible swimsuits underwater have large, solid blocks of bright neon colors, such as neon pink or neon orange.
+Solid neon colors are more visible than red or multi-colored swimsuits.